-Why have I called them Black Velvet cakes? well given Red Velvet cakes are essentially chocolate cakes with a bucketful of red food colouring (I duck as cake spatulas are hurled at me from Red Velvet Cake enthusiasts) added I decided to christen these Black Velvet cakes because they are simply chocolate cakes with black food colouring added to darken the colour.
-Weirdly although I used my usual chocolate cake recipe they tasted more chocolatey with the addition of the black food colouring.
-I’m sure this is purely psychological because the colouring makes the cakes look richer.
+Why have I called them Black Velvet cakes? well given Red Velvet cakes are essentially chocolate cakes with a bucketful of red food coloring (I duck as cake spatulas are hurled at me from Red Velvet Cake enthusiasts) added I decided to christen these Black Velvet cakes because they are simply chocolate cakes with black food coloring added to darken the color.
+Weirdly although I used my usual chocolate cake recipe they tasted more chocolatey with the addition of the black food coloring.
+I’m sure this is purely psychological because the coloring makes the cakes look richer.
 I’ll admit cocked up slightly with the icing.
 My own fault for not adding the icing sugar gradually.
 I added too much icing sugar and it turned almost in to a paste, but I was able to spread it on to the cakes without too many problems.
 Thankfully in this case the icing was acting more like a glue and would be hidden under the edible dirt.

 Gross fact: black marzipan when accidentally rolled the wrong way looks suspiciously like mouse/rat/bat droppings.
 While this could have given the cakes a rather disturbing twist I didn’t think the recipients of the cakes, Hubs’ workmates, would appreciate it or ever ask me to bake for them again!
 I’ve entered these cakes to English Mum’s Big Autumn Bakeoff.